 Turning Instagram into a sales channel with shoppable UGC

 Instagram is built for discovery and bad at checkout.
-Brands that "sell on Instagram" move its best customer content onto a store that can close.
-Here is the pipeline and where it breaks.
+Brands that sell on Instagram move its best customer content onto a store that can close the sale.

 The brand had three hundred thousand Instagram followers and almost no direct revenue from the channel.
 Eight weeks after they wired the UGC programme into the shop-tagging surface, they had attributable revenue that justified the headcount.
 The wiring is below, with the four places it usually breaks.